-Why Digital Marketing Is Important
+Why Is Digital Marketing Important?

-In fact, an Analytics Partner reports says 60% of brands that increased media spending in the last recession saw more significant ROI, and those that increased spending on paid advertising saw a 17% increase in incremental sales.
+To stay relevant, businesses must be willing to invest in digital marketing.
+In fact, an Analytics Partner report says 60% of brands that increased media spending in the last recession saw more significant ROI, and those that increased spending on paid advertising saw a 17% increase in incremental sales.

-What’s the Average Cost of Digital Marketing Spend
+What’s the Average Cost of Digital Marketing Spend?

-You’ll want to start by identifying all your expenses when developing your marketing budget.
 Every business has unique needs, and there is no one-size-fits-all.
-Multiple factors will come into play, including business goals, target audience, and industry.
+Multiple factors will come into play, including business goals, target audience, and industry. - Breaking Down Your Marketing Costs As a Percentage of Revenue

-A digital marketing package will comprise multiple channels, from blogs, social media, and email to pay-per-click (PPC) and video marketing.
 Digital marketing provides small businesses with numerous opportunities to reach their target audience at every budget point.
+These channels include, but are not limited to:

 Paid Search